squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 ---
 template: overrides/main.html
+tags:
+  - HTML5
+  - JavaScript
+  - CSS
+  - Other
 ---

 # Setting up tags

-Material for MkDocs adds first-class support for categorizing pages with tags, which adds the possibility to group related pages and make them discoverable via search and a dedicated tags index.
+Material for MkDocs adds first-class support for categorizing pages with tags, which adds the possibility to group related pages and make them discoverable via search and a dedicated [tags index].
 If your documentation is large, tags can help to discover relevant information faster.

+  [tags index]: #adding-a-tags-index

 ## Configuration